pygobject/pycairo/doc/reference/surfaces.rst

       resolution and :class:`FontOptions`.
 Generally, the new surface will also use the same backend, unless that is not possible for some reason.

-      See the documentation for :ref:`content <mattributes_content>`
-      for full details of the content options.

       Initially the surface contents are all 0 (transparent if contents have transparency, black otherwise.)